mustakshif/Asri/README_en_US.md

   * 📌 You will need to restart the application after switching to another theme to restore the traffic light to its default position.
 * ...

+## How to use

+1. Automatic download & updates: Go to the `Settings - Bazaar - Themes` in SiYuan and search for "Hadeeth" to download and apply.
+2. Manual download & updates: Download the `package.zip` from the releases, extract it to `conf/appearance/themes` in your SiYuan workspace, and restart the application.
+Then choose "Hadeeth" in your theme list in `Settings - Appearance`.

 ## Changelog